merzann/english-level-test/README.md

 ### Features left to implement

-- a freestyle section to test the students writing skills
+- a freestyle section to test the students writing skills and get a better inside on their actual ability to use the language
-- randomizing of the questions within the sections
+- randomizing of the questions within the sections to prevent cheating by restarting the test mutiple times or for the purpose of using the test for learning new language items

+## Code Quality and Version Control

+- PEP8 Compliance: The code has been checked against PEP8 standards using PEP8 online to ensure consistency and readability.
+No PEP8 errors were found during the validation process.

+- Linting: `Pylint` was used to check for style violations, including line length.
+I corrected detected violations by installing and running `Black`.

+- Comments: Functions and classes include docstrings to describe their purpose, inputs, and outputs.

+- Version control is managed using Git and GitHub, with a focus on maintaining a clean and organized history.
+Regular commits follow a consistent format and describe the features implemented and/or reasons for changes made to existing features.

 ## Testing